 This support page describes how to configure turnitin so that it can be used as a checking tool as well as a plagiarism detection tool.

-Staff are able to make submission points for the sole purpose of plagiarism checking.
+.
 This can be done by adding an assignment with Turnitin enabled.
-Students can then 'submit' an assignment and an originality report will be generated.
+Students can then 'submit' an assignment and

 If the intention is to give the students the ability to check work that will later be submitted to another Turnitin enabled assignment point, the Turnitin setting 'Store Student Papers' should be set to 'No Repository'.
 This means that the submission will not be saved in Turnitin's database preventing a positive match when later submitted as an actual assignment document.

 A staff member cannot submit on behalf of someone else,